 The Mandalorian Season 3 Filming Updates

 Even before Season 2 arrived, The Mandalorian Season 3 was already in the works over at Disney+.
 But though initial reports suggested the new series would arrive around the holiday season in 2021 (much like the first two), the surprise announcement of The Book of Boba Fett upended that schedule.

 At first fans were worried the new show would replace the old.
 But series creator Jon Favreau clarified that no, both shows would continue, with Season 3 of The Mandalorian debuting after The Book of Boba Fett.
-According to Carl Weathers, who both stars and directs the series, filming is planned to commence in September 2021, almost guaranteeing a 2022 premiere.
+According to Carl Weathers, who both stars and directs the series, filming commenced in September 2021 and wrapped in March 2022.

 The Mandalorian Season 3 Plot

 With Grogu back with Mando as a clan of two and Mando the proper holder of the fabled Darksaber, the weapon that the leader of the Mandalorian people wields, the adventures are about to get bigger.
 As part of his travels in The Book of Boba Fett, the series focused on the weapon's history and what it means to carry it.
 That suggests that the Darksaber will take center stage next season.

 Bo-Katan Kryze has spent her life trying to get the weapon back since Gideon stole it, and Mando’s accidentally taking possession of it was a blow to her cause.
 Mando doesn’t want the sword and is happy to let her do the leading of their people.
 But she may insist he is the man to unite their people now, changing The Mandalorian’s trajectory substantially in the next season.